-You can start creating your Jmeter test by clicking on the "Create Test" button on the top navigation bar and then select Jmeter Test.
+You can start creating your JMeter test by clicking on the Performance section, then the "Create Test" button on the top navigation bar and then select the JMeter Test.
 Do not forget to create the test within the relevant Project.

 - All the files in your account are downloaded to the remote JMeter servers at the beginning of each test.

 - During the test, the files in your account are synchronized every few minutes.